zihyulin0/Auto-Force-Field-Fitting/README.md

 ### This repo is my *ongoing* effort (a lot more unit tests to be added!) to refactor the research code I wrote to have a better data structure and for me and my PhD advisor to release this in the future for free.
 - ### For example driver script to see my coding style, see: driver_example.py
 - ### For the theory behind this force field framework that we developed, see: https://doi.org/10.1021/acs.jcim.1c00491
+- ### If you use any part of the code, please be courteous and cite the paper above!
 - ### The data structure hierarchy:
 ```mermaid
 classDiagram